Mohdaman01/takingdoc/README.md

 As the name suggest you chat with your pdf format document.

-Upload the file than ask question about the content of it.
+Upload the file than ask question about the content.

 Get reasonable answer/response form it.